Japanese cuisine: Wine

+Specialty food

+Wagyu is the collective name for the four principal Japanese breeds of beef cattle.
+All wagyū cattle derive from cross-breeding in the early twentieth century of native Japanese cattle with imported stock, mostly from Europe.

+In several areas of Japan, Wagyu beef is shipped carrying area names.
+Some examples are Matsusaka beef, Kobe beef, Yonezawa beef, Ōmi beef, and Sanda beef.
+In recent years, Wagyu beef has increased in fat percentage due to a decrease in grazing and an increase in using feed, resulting in larger, fattier cattle.

+Specialty eggs—compared to ordinary eggs, eggs produced with special feed and poultry-raising.

+The Yubari King (夕張メロン, Yūbari Meron) is a cantaloupe cultivar farmed in greenhouses in Yūbari, Hokkaido, a small city close to Sapporo.

+Square or cube watermelons are watermelons grown into the shape of a cube.
+Cube watermelons are commonly sold in Japan, where they are essentially ornamental and are often very expensive, with prices as high as US$200.

 Cooking techniques

 Different cooking techniques are applied to each of the three okazu; they may be raw (sashimi), grilled, simmered (sometimes called boiled), steamed, deep-fried, vinegared, or dressed.

 Dishes

 In ichijū-sansai (一汁三菜, "one soup, three sides"), the word sai (菜) has the basic meaning of "vegetable", but secondarily means any accompanying dish (whether it uses fish or meat), with the more familiar combined form sōzai|sōzai (惣菜), which is a term for any side dish, such as the vast selections sold at Japanese supermarkets or depachika|depachikas.

 It figures in the Japanese word for appetizer, zensai (前菜); main dish, shusai (主菜); or sōzai (惣菜) (formal synonym for okazu), but the latter is considered somewhat of a ladies' term or nyōbō kotoba.

 Below are listed some of the most common categories for prepared food: